Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-We construct $\mu$-semistable instanton bundles $E_{n+1}^k$ via non-split extensions in $\Ext^1(E_n^k,\cals)$ for $E_n^k$ a $(n,k)$ instanton satisfying the theorem.
-We will use a different method to show that the cokernel $F_{n+1}^k$ of a global section of $E_{n+1}^k$, obtained lifting a general $s\in H^0(E_n^k(1))$, deforms into a sheaf that does not admit $\cals$ as a subsheaf.
-By construction $F_{n+1}^k$ will be an extension of $F_n^k$ by $\cals$ for $F_n^k$ the cokernel of $s$.
-This time we won't indeed be able to rely on an argument based on Hoppe’s criterion, we will therefore need to slightly adjust our approach.
+We construct slope-semistable instanton bundles $E_{n+1}^k$ via non-split extensions in $\Ext^1(E_n^k,\cals)$ for $E_n^k$ a $(n,k)$-instanton satisfying the theorem.
+We will use a different method to show that the cokernel $F_{n+1}^k$ of a global section of $E_{n+1}^k$, obtained lifting a general $s\in H^0(E_n^k(1))$, flatly deforms to a sheaf that does not admit $\cals$ as a subsheaf.
+By construction $F_{n+1}^k$ will be an extension of $F_n^k$ by $\cals$, where $F_n^k$ is the cokernel of $s$.
+This time we will not be able to rely on Hoppe’s criterion, so we will need to slightly adjust our approach.